How to Start Building Your LinkedIn Network

 You feel compelled to start inviting friends and colleagues to connect with you right away, before working on your profile or thinking of a strategy.

 You get nervous and decide not to invite anybody beyond one or two close friends or family members.

 You wonder about the value of LinkedIn and leave your account alone for a long period of time with no activity.

-When you want to start using LinkedIn, start by navigating to the home page and clicking Sign In.
-You will be asked for your e-mail address and LinkedIn password, which you provided when you joined the site.
-Once you are logged in, you can access any of the functions from the top navigation bar.
+When you want to start using LinkedIn, begin by navigating to the home page and clicking Sign In.
+You are asked for your e-mail address and LinkedIn password, which you provided when you joined the site.
+After you are logged in, you can access any of the functions from the top navigation bar.

-To build your profile, roll your mouse over the Profile link in the top navigation bar and then click Edit Profile.
-You will see your Edit Profile page.
-Simply click the link marked Add and follow the instructions to fill out your profile.
+To start building your profile, hover your mouse over the Profile link in the top navigation bar and then click Edit Profile.
+You see your Edit Profile page.
+Simply click the links that look like pencils (those are Edit links) or click the Add links and follow the instructions to fill out your profile.

-The multi-faceted Add Connections section of LinkedIn is always available from the Add Connections link at the top right of any LinkedIn page, and it is worth studying for a moment.
-The Add Connections section, with four distinct tabs (Add Connections, Colleagues, Classmates, and People You May Know) incorporates some basic options to identify and grow your network:
+The Add Connections section of LinkedIn is always available by clicking the Network link from the top of any LinkedIn page, and then clicking the Add Connections link from the drop-down list that appears.
+The Add Connections section incorporates some basic options to identify and grow your network.

-Check the address book for your Web-based e-mail system, like Yahoo!, Gmail, and AOL.
+Check the address book for your web-based e-mail system, like Yahoo!
+Mail, Gmail, Hotmail, and AOL.